0xtuba/imgarena/README.md

 - [DALL-E 3](https://openai.com/index/dall-e-3/)
 - [Midjourney](https://www.midjourney.com/)

+## Future Extensions

+- Adding new models, particularly [Google Imagen3](https://deepmind.google/technologies/imagen-3/) (waiting for API access) and Llama3
+- Create new categories of prompts, such as "realistic", "portrait", "abstract", specific styles, images with text, etc. and have separate leaderboards for each category.

 ## Contributing

 Please feel free to open an issue if you want to add support for a new model.

-If your model is supported on Replicate or another inference provider, please open an issue to add it to the list of supported models.
-I am currently happy to pay for the image generation costs.
+If your model is supported on Replicate, please open an issue to add it to the list of supported models.
+You can make a pull request to add it to the list of supported models in `adapter.py`, for example [this one](https://github.com/0xtuba/imgarena/blob/master/adapter.py#L46-L65).
+If the model is not supported on Replicate but has an API, you can make a pull request to add it to the adapters like [DALLE3](https://github.com/0xtuba/imgarena/blob/master/adapter.py#L159-L180).

 If the model does not have an API, you will need to generate the images locally based on the prompts in `master.csv`.
 Once you do that, you can submit an issue with your generated images and I will add them to the database.